 (iv) is subject to some other condition that may prevent the reportable offender from understanding the effect of giving consent to the making of the order.

+[Section 95 amended by No. 54 of 2012 s.
+42(2) and (3).]

 Division 3 — Variation or revocation

-96. Variation or revocation of child protection prohibition orders
+96. Variation or revocation of child protection orders

-(1) The Commissioner may apply to a court for an order varying or revoking a child protection prohibition order.
+(1) The Commissioner may apply to a court for an order varying or revoking a child protection order.

-(2) A reportable offender subject to a child protection prohibition order may apply to a court for an order varying or revoking the order.
+(2) A reportable offender subject to a child protection order may apply to a court for an order varying or revoking the order.

 (3) A reportable offender cannot make an application under subsection (2) except by leave of the court.